 Vitamin C flushes can go a long ways in recovering my energy levels.
 We like this doctor-recommended vitamin C powder.

 #8- kick the coffee… but keep using it

 Finally, when you’re recovering from adrenal fatigue syndrome, you want to limit your intake of caffeine, which will further stress the adrenals.

 However, that doesn’t mean you don’t want to keep coffee around for other purposes.

 During adrenal fatigue recovery, you want to be sure you are supporting your detox pathways.
 Detoxing too quickly uses up the body’s resources and puts stress on the adrenals.

-I use coffee to do enemas in order to help my body flush out toxins quickly and keep my blood clean.
+Coffee enemas can help your body flush out toxins quickly.
 They are really not as scary as they sound, and once you try them, you will feel so great that you’ll get over the “ick” factor.